Morpheus: The Greek Dream Maker

 One of the main characters in the film is actually called Morpheus.
 He is consistently involved with dreaming and the making of worlds.
 Therefore, it makes sense that he obtained the name that was normally attributed to a Greek god.

-Morpheus serves as a leader in the real world, steadfast and courageous in the face of great danger and difficulty.
+Morpheus is a leader in the real world, steadfast and courageous in the face of great danger and difficulty.
 He is able to adjust to dangerous and difficult situations, which is very much in line with his ability to morph into any human representation he wants to be.
 Morpheus plucks another character, Neo, out of his comfortable life in the Matrix and shows him the truth.

 The One Who Makes Dreams Come True

-Morpheus is the personification of this doubt, and possible even an explanation that the ancient Greeks truly believed in.
+Morpheus is the personification of this doubt, and possibly even an explanation that the ancient Greeks truly believed in.
 In and of itself, Morpheus wouldn’t have a lot of prestige, but predominantly the things that he represented in the dreams of others would cause great epiphanies and give new insights.